farooqhussain93/PulseVector/README.md

   <img src="https://img.shields.io/badge/License-MIT-blue" alt="MIT License">
 </p>

 > **Educational disclaimer:** PulseVector is an educational machine-learning demonstration and is not a medical diagnostic tool.
-It must not be used for diagnosis, treatment, clinical decision-making, or emergency guidance.
+It must not be used for diagnosis, treatment, clinical decision-making or emergency guidance.

 ---